5 Irish movies to watch for St. Patrick’s day - NewsBreak

 “Sing Street” is a more recent film set in Dublin in the 1980s.
 This musical comedy-drama follows a coming-of-age story about a teenage boy who must change schools due to his family’s financial troubles.
 While at the school, he decides to start a band to impress his crush.

 Starring Ferdia Walsh-Peelo and Lucy Boynton, this film first debuted during the 2016 Sundance festival and was nominated for a Golden Globe Award.
 It has 7.9 out of 10 on IMDB and a 95% approval rating on Rotten Tomatoes.
-You can check out the trailer here.Delphi Murders: A look at the case 5 years later
+You can check out the trailer here.Historic Oklahoma Theatre looks to be reimagined for future generations

 ‘ Song of the Sea’ (2014)